 The developer would be responsible for a topsoil preservation plan when they submit their landscape plan.
 They are required to make the topsoil compliant with the modified MN DOT Spec 3877 and have enough to cover the site with 4 inches.
 The builder's responsibility comes into play when they submit the building permit.
-They must show stockpile location, erosion controls on their plan submittals and have final confirmation/testing that the quality and depth of soil is still up to the standards before a full Certificate of Occupancy (CO) is issued.
+They must show stockpile location, erosion controls on their plan submittals and have final confirmation/testing with their grading as builds that the quality and depth of soil is still up to the standards before a full CO is issued.

 If approved by City Council, this new requirement would start with all new plats/projects and associated building permits after the ordinance is adopted since the builder and developer essentially need to work together to manage the topsoil.
-This would not apply to building permits or plats/projects that already received preliminary plat approval.
+This would not apply to building permits or plats/projects that already received preliminary or final plat approval.

-ISSUE BEFORE THE CITY COUNCIL:
+ISSUE BEFORE THE PLANNING COMMISSION:

-The City Council is being asked to make a determination on the proposed text amendment to the Landscape provisions.
+The Planning Commission is asked to make a recommendation to the City Council on the proposed text amendment to the landscape provisions.